kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

         print("No validated file selected for the model's pick.")
 ```

 We send the request to the LLM, and then we extract the JSON from the response.
-The rest of the code is mostly to make sure we didn't hallucinate a file that doesn't exist, and to make sure we don't pick a file that doesn't match the recipe name.
+The rest of the code is mostly to make sure we didn’t hallucinate a file that doesn’t exist, and to make sure we don’t pick a file that doesn’t match the recipe name.
 At the end the Jupyter Notebook will print out something similar to:

 ```text
 gpt-5-nano's answer took 4155 tokens and 2.059s: